Ton, Trentino

-Ton is a comune (municipality) in Trentino in the northern Italian region Trentino-Alto Adige/Südtirol, located about 20 km north of Trento.
+Ton is a comune (municipality) in Trentino in the northern Italian region of Trentino-Alto Adige/Südtirol, located about 20 km north of Trento.
 As of 31 December 2004, it had a population of 1,228 and an area of 26.4 km2.

 Ton borders the following municipalities: Taio, Cortaccia sulla strada del vino, Vervò, Denno, Roverè della Luna, Campodenno, Mezzocorona, Sporminore, Spormaggiore and Mezzolombardo.

+Ton is notable as the ancestral home of the Thun und Hohenstein family, with the first known progenitor being Manfreinus of Tunno in 1187.
+Castel Thun was a family seat from the 13th century until the late 20th century.